timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 +++

 When building a web application from scratch, there are a lot of decisions to make.
-The goal of this guide is to give one more example of how you can go about building a web application in the Go language, as well as to give you and idea what things you need to start thinking about and plan for before you get started.
+The goal of this guide is to give one more example of how you can go about building a web application in the Go language, as well as to give you an idea what things you need to start thinking about and plan for before you get started.

-This guide is not intended to exhaustive, nor is it absolute.
+This guide is not intended to be exhaustive, nor is it absolute.
 It is a compendium of the things I thought about and how I dealt with them when building [townsourced.com](https://www.townsourced.com).
 Hopefully you'll find it useful.

 <!--more-->